se3ya/CustomPosters/README.md

 3. Make sure the posters and tips folders are in the correct location as shown in *[Adding Custom Posters/Creating Custom Posters Mod](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#adding-custom-posterscreating-custom-posters-mod)*.

 ### The Default Poster (Plane.001) is Still Visible
-- This happens if the mod fails to load any custom poster texture.
-Check the log file for errors and ensure your images are valid.
+- This happens if the mod fails to load any custom poster pack.
+Check the config and make sure you have at least 1 poster pack enabled, check log file for errors and ensure your images are valid.

 ---